-We would like to remind parents that we ask you to phone in between 9 and 9.30 a.m. on the day of an absence.
+We would like to remind parents that we ask you to phone in between 08:30 and 9.00 a.m. on the day of an absence.
 This is to ensure that both parents and school always know whether a child is supposed to be at home or in school on any particular day.
-We know that not all parents have a phone, but if you can get a message to the school right away it will help our safety procedures.
-A letter must be brought in after an absence.
+We know that not all parents have a phone, but if you can get a message to the school right away it will help our safety procedure

 Regulation 7 of The Education (School and Placing Information) (Scotland) Amendment, Etc. Regulation 1993 requires each child’s absence from school to be recorded in the school register as authorised: i.e. approved by the authority, or unauthorised: i.e. unexplained by the parent (truancy) or temporarily excluded from school.